RemyVim/ink-if-story-template/docs/reference/stat-bars.md

 -> DONE
 ```

-You can display multiple stat bars in a row — they'll each appear on their own line.
+You can display multiple stat bars in a row; they'll each appear on their own line.

 ## Quick Reference